 I joined Durham in 2018 after ten years working mainly as a freelance writer and events producer in which capacity I founded and hosted two literary and musical event series; toured extensively around the world; collaborated with visual artists, music producers, composers, and dancers; wrote and performed verse drama; and completed commissions for Argent, Louis Vuitton, and Sony among others.
 The backbone of my work as a writer is poetry but I also write essays, literary criticism, and short stories for journals and anthologies.

 My research interests are in contemporary poetry and in particular the intersection of poetry and music.
 I am also engaged in the fields of critical race studies, black studies, and studies of whiteness with a particular focus on performativity and lyric subjectivity.
-Of late I've been working on two articles; one exploring digital blackface and a piece elucidating a poetics of grime.
+Of late I've been working on a conference paper exploring the figure of the 'sweetboy' in grime lyricism.

 - (2017).
 Kumukanda.
 Chatto & Windus.